dart-lang/site-www/src/_guides/language/language-tour.md

 If you intend for a list to contain only strings, you can declare it as `List<String>` (read that as “list of string”).
-That way you, your fellow programmers, and your tools (such as your IDE and the Dart VM in checked mode) can detect that assigning a non-string to the list is probably a mistake.
+That way you, your fellow programmers, and your tools can detect that assigning a non-string to the list is probably a mistake.
 Here’s an example:

 <?code-excerpt "misc/test/language_tour/generics_test.dart (why-generics)"?>
 {% prettify dart %}
 var names = new List<String>();
 names.addAll(['Seth', 'Kathy', 'Lars']);
-names.add(42); // Fails in checked mode (succeeds in production mode).
+names.add(42); // Error.
 {% endprettify %}

 Another reason for using generics is to reduce code duplication.
-Generics let you share a single interface and implementation between many types, while still taking advantage of checked mode and static analysis early warnings.
+Generics let you share a single interface and implementation between many types, while still taking advantage of static analysis.
 For example, say you create an interface for caching an object:

 <?code-excerpt "misc/lib/language_tour/generics/cache.dart (ObjectCache)"?>